apache/causeway-site/content/core/configuration-files.md

 ###Shiro

-If using Shiro authentication and/or authorization, note that it reads from the `shiro.ini` configuration file.
+If using Isis' [Shiro integration](../components/security/shiro/about.html) for authentication and/or authorization, note that it reads from the `shiro.ini` configuration file.
 By default this also resides in `WEB-INF`.

 Similar to Isis, Shiro lets this configuration directory be altered, by specifying the `shiroConfigLocations` context parameter.

 You can therefore override the default location using the same technique as described above for Isis' `isis.config.dir` context parameter.